ga-wdi-exercises/wdi_radio_lab/readme.md

 ### User Stories

+- As a user, we should be able to identify ourselves (sign up, login, logout)
-As an authenticated user, we should be able to
+- As an authorized user, we should be able to favorite

+### Add user authentication
+- User can sign up, login, logout
+- Authenticated user can favorite a song(s)

+### Tidy up
+- Review and clean up, especially directives